Takumi Kanaya betting profile: Sony Open in Hawaii - PGA TOUR

 - In Kanaya's most recent appearance at the Sony Open in Hawaii, in 2025, he missed the cut after posting a score of 1-under.

-- Kanaya has missed the cut in all four of his appearances at this event over the past five years.
+- Kanaya has missed the cut in all four of his appearances at this tournament from 2021-2025.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.